 Lunch at the local restaurant (included).

 Transfer to Vladimir.

 Panoramic city tour.
 During the city tour you will become acquainted with the main highlights of the city.
 The first stop is the Assumption Cathedral, a unique monument of the white-stone architecture of Vladimir.
 The cathedral was built in the middle of the XII century by Prince Andrei Bogolyubsky as the main church of the Vladimir-Suzdal Principality.
 World-famous frescoes by Andrei Rublev are preserved there.
 You will then proceed to the small, one-domed cathedral of St. Dmitry, built in the beginning of the XII century by Prince Vsevolod as his palace church.
-The cathedral´s interior still features frescoes of the XII century.
+The cathedral´s interior still features frescoes from the XII century.

-You will also visit the Golden Gates - considered to be the door to Vladimir built in the early XII century by Prince Andrei Bogolubsky.
+You will also visit the Golden Gates - considered to be the entrance to Vladimir built in the early XII century by Prince Andrei Bogolubsky.
 In ancient times they served as the main military tower of the fortress.

-At around 5:30 PM, you will set back to Moscow.
-At this point we will say goodbye to the Golden Ring one of the most beautiful and interesting areas in Russia and Eastern Europe full of history, art, culture and legend.
+At around 5:30 PM, you will set back for Moscow.
+At this point we will say goodbye to the Golden Ring one of the most beautiful and interesting areas in Russia and Eastern Europe - full of history, art, culture and legend.
 We hope to welcome you back to Russia sometime in the future.
 Do Svidaniya or until we meet again!

 These sights are included into the standard package: